jbequ5/Enigma-Machine-Miner/VISION.md

 **Operations Subsystem** is not a traditional subsystem — it is the **operating system** that makes SAGE run at scale.

 It manages the execution of Enigma Machine instances from a single local run to a full swarm of parallel operators.
 Key capabilities include:
-- The Operations Wizard (built on the familiar 0.9.10 setup UI) that intelligently recommends swarm size, LLM models per task type, and performs a lightweight ping-only flight test.
+- The Operations Wizard that intelligently recommends swarm size, LLM models per task type, and performs a lightweight ping-only flight test.
 - Smart LLM Router with automatic downscaling as the swarm grows to stay within compute limits.
 - Per-instance miner input strategy assignment for A/B testing effectiveness at inserted miner points.
 - Full API and endpoint support for fully autonomous, headless operation.